tinytimor/gemini_mris/README.md

-# Brain Tumor MRI Analysis with Gemini Pro Vision
+# Brain Tumor MRI Analysis with Gemini Pro Vision & OpenAI Whisper

 This repository contains a dataset of MRI scans used for the detection of brain tumors.
 The dataset, sourced from Kaggle, includes a variety of MRI images that can be instrumental in training machine learning models for medical diagnostic processes.